diffusiondata/excel-performance-bottleneck/README.md

 ## Performance Issue Details

-This tool was created to demonstrate a performance regression where updating table rows in Excel version 16.0.19127.20314 takes significantly longer than in version 16.0.19029.20244 when using the Office JavaScript API to update rows of an `Excel.Table`
+This tool was created to demonstrate a performance bottleneck where updating table rows in Excel version 16.0.19127.20314 takes significantly longer than in version 16.0.19029.20244 when using the Office JavaScript API to update rows of an `Excel.Table`

 ## Results

+See [RESULTS.md](./RESULTS.md) for detailed test results comparing Excel versions.

 ## Author